ajkessel/reacjibot/README.md

 This is a [Maubot](https://github.com/maubot/maubot) plugin for use in a [Matrix](https://matrix.org/) chat room.
 The plugin allows you to define arbitrary emoji reactions that will cause messages tagged with the specified emoji to be automatically cross-posted to a different room.

-**Important security warning**: the current implementation will post from any room to any other room, regardless of encryption.
-So, depending on how you configure it, you could have it post from an encrypted room to a non-encrypted room.
+**Important security warning**: the current implementation will post from any room defined in the configuration to any other room defined in the configuration, regardless of encryption of the source and destination rooms.
+So, depending on how you configure it, you could have it post from an encrypted room to a non-encrypted room (or vice-versa), so long as your maubot client is in both rooms.
 I'll work on making this configurable in the future.

 You'll need to create a config.yaml (based on [example-config.yaml](example-config.yaml)) to specify mappings.
 For example:
 ```